-Now that you’ve added tags, you can add additional advanced settings by scrolling down.
+Now that you’ve added tags, you can add advanced settings by scrolling down.

 You generally don’t have to worry about most of these, so here are the most important ones, followed by an explanation:

-Video location: Videos can be searched for by location, so add a relevant location.
-This is most useful when making videos that have a location element.
-Like a travel video, or a video for your business that has a physical address.
+Video location: Videos can be searched by location, so add a relevant location.
+This is most useful when making videos with a location element, like a travel video or a video for your business with a physical address.

-Allow embedding: This option is automatically checked and you should leave it checked.
-This allows people to embed your video on their websites and you can gain more views that way (you can also embed it on your own website if you have one).
+Allow embedding: This option is automatically checked; you should leave it checked.
+This allows people to embed your video on their websites, and you can gain more views that way (you can also embed it on your website if you have one).

-Publish to subscriptions feed and notify subscribers: This option is also automatically checked and you should also leave it checked.
-This means your videos will be pushed to the “subscriptions feed” of people who have subscribed to your channel and people who have clicked the bell notification will get a notification.
-Both helping you get more initial views on your video.
+Publish to subscriptions feed and notify subscribers: This option is also automatically checked, and you should also leave it checked.
+This means your videos will be pushed to the “subscriptions feed” of people who have subscribed to your channel, and people who have clicked the bell notification will get a notification.
+Both help you get more initial views on your video.

-Category: This is not that important, as mentioned in this article, but it can help add context to some videos.
-This is especially useful for gaming videos, as you can then also select the exact game and have a better chance of being found by people interested in that specific game.
+Category: This is not that important, but it can help add context to some videos.
+This is especially useful for gaming videos, as you can select the same game and have a better chance of being found by people interested in that specific game.

-In the advanced settings, you will find some additional options, like turning off comments, editing the video’s license rights, age restrictions, and more, you can change these if you wish, otherwise, leave them as is, and select next.
+In the advanced settings, you will find additional options, like turning off comments, editing the video’s license rights, age restrictions, and more; you can change these if you wish; otherwise, leave them as is and select next.